St James's Place's new fee structure. What has changed?

 Introduction

-Today (26th August 2025) marks the day when St James Place's (SJP) new fee structure goes live.
-SJP says the new fee structure will be simple to understand and change the perception that it is expensive.
-We previously covered the old SJP charging structure (and performance) and the questions to ask if you were considering becoming a client.
+Today (26th August 2025) marks the day when St James's Place's (SJP) new charging structure goes live.
+SJP says this will be simple to understand and change the perception that it is expensive.
+We previously covered the old charging model (and performance) and the questions to ask if you were considering becoming a client.
 In this article, we focus on comparing old vs new fee structures.
 Before we start, it's worth noting that the new charging structure applies to:

 New clients.